kbridson/rails-demos-and-deets-2021-test/demo-model-index.md

 # {{ page.title }}

-In this demonstration, I will show how create a so-called `index` page that displays all the model records from a particular database table on a webpage.
+In this demonstration, I will show how to create a so-called `index` page that displays all the model records from a particular database table on a webpage.
 We will continue to build upon the [QuizMe project](https://github.com/human-se/quiz-me-2020){:target="_blank"} from the previous demos.

 In particular, we will add an `index` page to the QuizMe app that displays all the `McQuestion` records stored in the database, as depicted in Figure 1.